 What is dementia?

-Dementia is not temporary confusion or forgetfulness that might result from a self-limited infection, underlying illness, or side effects of medications.
-Dementia typically progresses to become worse over time.
+Dementia is not temporary confusion or forgetfulness.
+Dementia eventually progresses to become worse over time.

 How is dementia diagnosed?

 In diagnosing dementia a doctor uses certain criteria.
 Criteria for the diagnosis of dementia include impairment of attention, orientation, memory, judgement, language, motor and spatial skills, and function.
 By definition, dementia is not due to major depression or schizophrenia.

 Dementia is not a disease itself, but rather a group of symptoms that are caused by various diseases or conditions.
 Symptoms can also include changes in personality, mood and behaviour.
 In some cases, the dementia can be treated and stopped or even reversed because the cause is treatable.
 Examples of this include dementia caused by substance abuse (illicit drugs and alcohol), combinations of prescription medicines, and hormone or vitamin imbalances.
 In some cases, although the person may appear to have dementia, a severe depression can cause the symptoms.
 This is known as pseudo-dementia (false dementia) and is highly treatable.
 In most cases, however, a true dementia cannot be cured.